defold/doc/docs/en/manuals/editor-scripts-ui.md

 The editor defines 3 data presentation components:
 - **`label`** — basic text label, intended to use for e.g. form inputs.
 - **`text`** — text element intended for presenting a paragraph of text.
-The difference with label is that text supports word wrapping: if the assigned bounds are too small horizontally, the text will wrap, and possibly will be shortened with `"..."` if it can't fit in the view.
+The main difference with label is that text supports word wrapping: if the assigned bounds are too small horizontally, the text will wrap, and possibly will be shortened with `"..."` if it can't fit in the view.
 - **`icon`** — currently, it can only be used for presenting a small set of predefined icons, but we intend to allow more icons in the future.

 Text and label also define variants that control the color of the text.
 The variants are:
-- `editor.ui.TEXT_VARIANT_DEFAULT` - this is the default text variant
+- `editor.ui.TEXT_VARIANT.DEFAULT` - this is the default text variant
-- `editor.ui.TEXT_VARIANT_HINT` - less noticeable hint
+- `editor.ui.TEXT_VARIANT.HINT` - less noticeable hint
-- `editor.ui.TEXT_VARIANT_WARNING` - text communicates a warning
+- `editor.ui.TEXT_VARIANT.WARNING` - text communicates a warning
-- `editor.ui.TEXT_VARIANT_ERROR` - text communicates an error
+- `editor.ui.TEXT_VARIANT.ERROR` - text communicates an error

 ### Input components

 Input components are made for the user to interact with the UI.
-All input components support a `disabled` prop to disable the interaction, and define various callback props that notify the editor script on interaction.
+All input components support `enabled` prop to control if the interaction is enabled or not, and define various callback props that notify the editor script on interaction.

 If you create a static UI, it's enough to define callbacks that simply modify locals.
 For dynamic UIs and more advanced interactions, see [reactivity](#reactivity).